Best Ham Radio for Beginners – Radios That Get You on the Air

-Bands are blocks of frequencies and are divided into 3 categories depending on coverage;
+Bands are blocks of frequencies and are divided into three categories depending on coverage;

 VHF (Very High Frequency) and UHF (Ultra High Frequency)

-These 2 ranges are used for short-range emergency communications.
+These two ranges are used for short-range emergency communications.
 This is what most handheld ham radios with a power output of 3-5 watts utilize.

 VHF is the most popular and will connect you to most hams around you.
 This is because most people use the Technician’s license which doesn’t get them on HF band.

-Another definite advantage of these 2 bands is that they don’t require specialized equipment or antenna to operate.
+Another definite advantage of these two bands is that they don’t require specialized equipment or antenna to operate.